 Some Important Extra Notes

-It’s important to note that the glitch we discussed in Method 2 can’t corrupt your game.
+It’s important to note that the glitch we discussed in Method 2 cannot corrupt your game.
 However, a few things can go wrong.
-If you fall into the vast water below Waddle Dee Town, you’re stuck and need to return to the title screen.
+If you fall into the vast water below Waddle Dee Town, you’re stuck and need to return to the title screen to try again.
 The dark, washed-out green grass has no collision, and you can fly right through it.
-You can use this glitch in other places, too — most notably, if you perform this glitch and fall out of bounds during the fight with The Ultimate Cup Z’s final boss, you’ll wind up duplicating him.
+You can use this glitch in other places, too — most notably, if you perform this glitch and fall out of bounds during the fight with The Ultimate Cup Z’s final boss, you’ll wind up duplicating it.
 A true challenge, needless to say!

 Furthermore, the Toy Hammer glitch can actually be performed with any of the Hammer Copy Abilities.
 It’s just easier to use Toy Hammer because it has so much more utility than the other versions.
 Masked Hammer has a multi-hit charged attack, and when bosses transition into their second phase, they resist damage for a moment.
 Since Toy Hammer is a single strike, bosses take full damage from its single hit.
 That’s why we use it!

 You can use this guide to rack up plenty of Rare Stones, but you’ll still need Star Coins to upgrade your Copy Abilities.
 For that, you’ll want to check out our Star Coin farming guide!
 It’s a lot less complicated than this one, and doesn’t involve any glitches.
-Good luck hunting, and thank you for reading!
+Good luck hunting, and thanks so much for reading!

-If you would like to read more Kirby guides, please follow this link.
+If you would like to read more about Kirby, please follow this link.